Skip to main content

 Collections usage overview

-Enterprise h2oGPTe supports Retrieval Augmented Generation (RAG) when getting responses from an LLM, which allows for contextualizing the question to the LLM with information from documents, audio transcriptions, and other data.
-Users can create one or more collections of data that they want to get answers about or generate new content from.
-When a user interacts with an LLM, the user’s prompt is compared with the collection of documents to find similar chunks of information.
+Enterprise h2oGPTe supports Retrieval Augmented Generation (RAG) when getting responses from an LLM, allowing for the contextualization of questions with information from documents, audio transcriptions, and other data.
+You can create one or more collections of data to get answers about or generate new content from.
+When you interact with an LLM, your prompt is compared with the collection of documents to find similar chunks of information.
 This information is then sent to the LLM.

-There are many strategies for importing and creating collections so that you get the best responses for your use case.
-This page describes the common use cases and how to set up your data effectively.
+There are many strategies for importing and creating collections to get the best responses for your use case.
+This page describes common use cases and how to set up your data effectively.

 Types of questions